 Gold Sail Capital ("Gold Sail") was established out of its founders' passion for portfolio management and for viewing investments from a more encompassing perspective than what is commonly accepted.
 The founders realized that by leveraging each other's experience and areas of expertise, they could create an opportunity that would allow them to follow this passion in a diversified manner and create something truly astonishing from the ground up.
-This is why a few visionary Purdue University students - Paul Griggs, Matt Garofalo, and Stephen Toyra - founded Gold Sail out of a dorm room on the night of November 17, 2015.
+This is why two visionary Purdue University students, Paul Griggs and Matt Garofalo, founded Gold Sail out of a dorm room on the night of November 17th, 2015.

 In March of 2014, Paul Griggs, a sophomore studying economics and finance at Purdue University's Krannert School of Management was fed-up with the typical confines of the classroom scene and decided to take the plunge into the real world of portfolio management.
 His main ambition at the time was to create a student-run, private investment fund similar to those established at Wharton and Harvard, where he and a team of similarly driven individuals could manage their own portfolio.

-During the summer of 2015, with Griggs and Garofalo now seniors and Knowlton now a junior, the three began constructing the foundation of a much more noble endeavor.
-Griggs brought in Stephen Toyra, a graduate student on the Purdue basketball team with his own real estate firm, and Knowlton brought in Matt Garatoni, a sophomore studying management and entrepreneurship.
-From here, the five met weekly after the group's initial meeting on the evening of August 29, 2015.
-Less than three months later, they founded Gold Sail on November 17 and officially registered the company in the State of Indiana on November 19.
+During the summer of 2015, with Griggs and Garofalo now seniors, the two began constructing the foundation of a much more noble endeavor that stretched beyond the capabilities of Oracle.
+From here, the two met weekly after a planning and operations meeting on the evening of August 29th, 2015.
+Less than three months later, they founded Gold Sail Capital on November 17th and officially registered the company in the State of Indiana on November 19th.
 Before the end of that same month, Gold Sail received initial interest north of seven figures.

-Transitioning into 2016, the partners were already traveling across the nation by the first week of January to meet with potential investors and advisors.
+Transitioning into 2016, the partners were already traveling across the nation to meet with potential investors, business partners, and advisors.
 By February and March, while most students were juggling homework and midterms, the team had set up the legal entities needed to launch their first hedge fund.
-From here, the partners scheduled meetings and conference calls in between classes in order to set up the fund's back office and coordinate with their investors.
+Despite the logistical challenges, the partners scheduled meetings and conference calls in between classes in order to set up the fund's back office and coordinate with their investors.

-On May 15, Griggs and Garofalo graduated from the Krannert School of Management and went immediately to work around the clock at the firm's Lafayette office on Main Street.
-In fact, directly after Garofalo's last final exam, the team picked him up from campus and drove straight to the office.
-With three of the five partners graduated and classes over for the summer, the partners were able to dedicate every hour to finalizing preparations for the hedge fund's July 1 launch and to growing the rest of the firm.
+On May 15th, Griggs and Garofalo graduated from the Krannert School of Management and went immediately to work around the clock at the firm's Lafayette office on Main Street.
+In fact, directly after Garofalo's last final exam, Griggs picked him up from campus and drove straight to the office.
+With their academic careers coming to a close, the two were able to dedicate every hour to finalizing preparations for the hedge fund's July 1st launch and to growing the rest of the firm.